prabhtra01/prabhtra01/README.md

 - 👋 Hi, I’m Prabhhakar Y
-- 👀 I’m interested in Python, Data Science
+- 👀 I’m interested sharing my knwoledge in Python, Data Science.
-- 🌱 I’m currently learning Python,Full Stack Data Science
+- 🌱 I’m currently working on Python & Data Scientist
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me prabhtra01@gmail.com , IG@prabha_the_techie

 <!---
 prabhtra01/prabhtra01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.